-The pandemic played a significant role in catalyzing the growth of e-commerce and enabling access to a wide range of products without the need to step out of the house.
+The pandemic played a significant role in catalyzing the growth of the e-commerce market and enabling access to a wide range of products without the need to step out of the house.

 Recent shift in E-commerce

-For example, the buying habits learned during the pandemic may continue to exist if the world faces yet another pandemic wave.
-Therefore, the long-lasting impact of the pandemic in the e-commerce industry proves to be an accelerator for e-commerce firms.
+For example, the buying habits learned during the pandemic may continue if the world faces another pandemic wave.
+Therefore, the long-lasting impact of the pandemic on the e-commerce industry proves to be an accelerator for e-commerce firms.

 The unprecedented expansion of e-commerce has also prevented physical store interactions that significantly impacted offline stores.
 Since people preferred online shopping as a COVID-safe way of buying goods, the brick-and-mortar store saw a considerable decline.

 On the other hand, online sales experienced a spike in household cleaning products by 40% and food and drinks by 31%.
 Additionally, the demand for '2-day delivery' and 'same-day' delivery was huge, and consumers responded to these delivery concepts.

 As per Warehouse Building Stock Database - a global warehouse assessment states that, in 2020, there were only 150,000 warehouses across the globe that offered a space of 25 billion square feet.

 Impact of E-commerce on Supply Chain

 The impact of e-commerce on the supply chain can be understood as an increase in volatility.
-That is so because anyone can order anything any time from anywhere.
-As there is no certainty as to which product would start trending, it is hard for business owners to predict the demand and supply of goods.
+That is so because anyone can order anything at any time from anywhere.
+As there is no certainty as to which product will start trending, it is hard for business owners to predict the demand and supply of goods.
 Additionally, the search engine algorithm disrupts the brand's visibility.

 Supply chain strategies for E-commerce

-Adapting multi-supplier strategy
+1. Adapting multi-supplier strategy

 Depending on a single geographic location or supplier for sourcing inventory is risky.
-Practically, if one relies on a single supplier to save costs, it can increase expenditure if that supplier faces an issue or is capacity constrained to deliver the required goods.
+If one relies on a single supplier to save extra cost, it can increase expenditure if that supplier faces an issue or is capacity constrained to deliver the required goods.

-Strategic warehouse placement
+2. Strategic warehouse placement

-The warehouse placement is vital in offering quick deliveries to customers.
 Physical proximity is an essential factor determining the feasibility of reaching out to shoppers.
 That's precisely where strategic warehouse placement comes into the picture.
+The warehouse placement is vital in offering quick deliveries to customers.

 Strategic warehousing means placing warehouses or warehouses close to high-density urban areas.
-This strategic positioning of the warehouses dramatically reduces the local shipping costs and allows the business to offer 'same-day' delivery to its customers.
+This strategic positioning of the warehouses dramatically reduces local shipping costs and allows the business to offer 'same-day' delivery to its customers.

-Having inventory and capacity buffers
+3. Having inventory and capacity buffers

 A resilient supply chain always has a buffer to address the sudden surge in sales of a particular product.
-While buffers might seem expensive and not convincing, they can turn out to be profitable when the demand for that inventory rises.
+While buffers might seem expensive and not convincing, they can be profitable when the demand for that inventory rises.

 Sourcing inventory locally can appear costly.
-But in fact, local suppliers can help a business have enhanced control on the inventory and push the product closer to the consumers faster.
+But local suppliers can help a business have enhanced inventory control and push the product closer to the consumers faster.

 Warehousing and Fulfillment changes with E-commerce